hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step9-events.md

-Advanced: Using the kubernete events
+This step is extra credit for you.
+It explores how your Kubebuilder Operator can respond to Kubernetes events.
 Take a look a the description of the resource.

 `kubectl describe at at-sample`{{execute}}

-Notice there are no "events" against this object.
+Notice there are no "events" registered for this object.
 This step of the lab changes that.

-Add the Recorder record.EventRecorder to the AtReconciler struct so that it looks like:
+In the `controllers/at_controller.go`{{open}} file add the Recorder record.EventRecorder to the AtReconciler struct so that it looks like:

 ```go
 // AtReconciler reconciles a At object